Assessment Rolls (current and archived)

 What is Residential Assessment Ratio (RAR)?

 A percentage established by the State Board of Real Property Services according to law, using the ratio of assessed value to the sales price for each usable residential sale in a recent one-year period.
 Ratios are then listed from highest to lowest; the midpoint (median) ratio is selected as the RAR.
 The RAR can be used to prove that a residential property is assessed at a higher level than other homes on the assessment roll.
 Your locality’s RAR indicates at what percent of full value residential properties are assessed.
 For example, a RAR of 100 indicates that residential properties are assessed at 100 percent of their full value.
-The RAR for 2023 is 80.38%.
+The RAR for 2024 is 71.79%.

 What is an Equalization Rate?

 “State equalization rate” means the percentage of full value at which taxable real property in a county, city, town or village is assessed as determined by the state board.
 (RPTL Section 102) The rate is a ratio of the sum of the locally determined assessed values for all taxable parcels for a given assessment roll divided by ORPS’s estimate of total full value for that same roll.
-The equalization Rate for 2023 is 80.38%.
+The equalization Rate for 2024 is 75.38%.

 Additional Resources